aaqxl1/aaqxl1.github.io/README.md

 This dashboard epitomizes the culmination of my dedicated efforts in meticulously analyzing university-provided data, where I undertook a thorough exploration of data cleaning techniques within Tableau.
 Through adept utilization of custom splits and adept management of null values, I ensured data integrity and clarity throughout the visualization process.
 Crafted as a pivotal component of my Applied Data Science module at Liverpool John Moores University, this dashboard serves as a testament to my prowess in data analysis, featuring an eclectic mix of insightful visualizations. <br><br>

+## Certifications

+### Tableau Desktop Specialist

+![

+With a stellar achievement of 97%, this certification validates my proficiency in leveraging Tableau Desktop to analyze, visualize, and share data insights effectively.
+Through rigorous training and hands-on experience, I've demonstrated expertise in creating impactful visualizations, manipulating data, and crafting intuitive dashboards to drive informed decision-making.
+This certification serves as a testament to my dedication to mastering Tableau's powerful analytics platform and underscores my ability to deliver compelling data-driven solutions.